Scott Robertson (footballer, born 1985): Coaching career

+Robertson began coaching at aged 27, due to his preparation of planning when his football career coming to an end.
+He went on to earn himself a coaching badge for ‘A’ licence.

+Shortly after announcing his retirement from professional football, Robertson was appointed under-18s coach at Dundee United in June 2018.
+Together with Craig Easton, they helped the club’s U18 team win the D&K Lafferty Cup.
+They also managed Dundee United’s reserve team match in the Scottish Challenge Cup against Alloa Athletic, as they loss 5–4 on penalties.
+However, on 7 March 2019, both Easton and Robertson were placed on a gardening leave by Dundee United.

-Robertson was appointed under-18s coach at Dundee United in June 2018.
-He took a similar role with Dundee in June 2019.
+Shortly after signing for Forfar Athletic, Robertson took a similar role with Dundee on 20 June 2019.

 In June 2021, Robertson was named as the new assistant manager for his former side Forfar Athletic, under former Forfar teammate Gary Irvine.
-As part of his deal, Robertson would also remain a youth coach with Dundee.
+As part of his deal, he would also remain a youth coach with Dundee.
 Robertson would remain assistant manager of Forfar until the end of the season, where he would leave the role to take a more 'enhanced' position with Dundee.

 Personal life

 Scott's mother Diane Robertson (née McLaren) was a footballer and Scottish internationalist who played for her country seventeen times during the 1970s.

-At the end of 2010–11 season, Robertson got married.
+At the end of 2010–11 season, Robertson married his wife, Vikki.
 Robertson attended Dundee's Braeview Academy, alongside fellow future footballers Garry Kenneth and Charlie Adam.